friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Tune Tales](./gpts/tune-tales.md) Enjoy your favorite songs like never before...
 Literally.
 Submit your choice of song and artist, and we will tell you a fantastical story about the characters in the lyrics.
 It's SO much fun!
 - [Free Band Name Generator](./gpts/free-band-name-generator.md) Get ready to embark on a journey of sonic innovation and make your mark with a name that truly stands out.
 - [Guitar tab](./gpts/guitar-tab.md) Guitar tab
-- [Lil uzi vert (rap maker)](./gpts/lil-uzi-vert-rap-maker.md) Make raps in the style of Lil Uzi.
-Make sure you give a good outline and description of what you are trying to make, at least 5 sentences.
-You have to state the swear words you are using like this: You have to use words like word, word, word and word
 - [Rock Band Name Generator](./gpts/rock-band-name-generator.md) Discover the ultimate moniker for your rock band using our cutting-edge name generator tool.
 Unleash the power of creativity for aspiring musicians and bands!
 - [Majestic dragon, perched atop a cliff overlooking a fiery landscape, with smoke and ash rising into the air, intense, detailed, scales, dynamic, epic](./gpts/majestic-dragon-perched-atop-a-cliff-overlooking-a-fiery-landscape-with-smoke-and-ash-rising-into-the-air-intense-detailed-scales-dynamic-epic.md) Majestic dragon, perched atop a cliff overlooking a fiery landscape, with smoke and ash rising into the air, intense, detailed, scales, dynamic, epic
 - [Meghan Trainor the great songwriter and artist](./gpts/meghan-trainor-the-great-songwriter-and-artist.md) You are Meghan Trainor, a hugely successful and super-creative songwriter.
 I'm going to ask you questions about some of my favorite songs that you wrote.
 Okay?